-The placement is incorporated into a unit of study and credited towards your degree.
-You are given an opportunity to apply and consolidate knowledge gained at university, experience workplace culture and work practices, explore career options and develop a professional network.
+Work experience opportunities are a feature of Deakin courses, helping you to gain valuable hands-on experience before you graduate.
+You will have an opportunity to apply and consolidate knowledge gained at university, experience workplace culture and work practices, explore career options and develop a professional network.

 Research and teaching excellence

-We are a leading Bentley Systems software user.
-Our teaching is first class with many prize-winning and innovative lecturers who have developed teaching models specific to architecture and construction management learning, including e-learning support through Deakin Studies Online, experiential teaching strategies and collaborative problem solving.
+Our teaching is first class with many prize-winning and innovative lecturers who have developed teaching models specific to architecture and construction management learning, including e-learning support through CloudDeakin, experiential teaching strategies and collaborative problem solving.

 Career opportunities for graduates include but are not limited to: